Santoshi Mata: Film - Jai Santoshi Maa 1975

 Ganesha with consorts Riddhi and Siddhi, who are portrayed as Santoshi Mata's parents in the film Jai Santoshi Maa.

 The film Jai Santoshi Maa links the birth of Santoshi Mata to the festival of Raksha Bandhan, where a sister ties a rakhi (a type of string bracelet) on her brother's wrist and, in return, the brother gifts his sister sweets, gifts and a promise of eternal protection.
 When Ganesha's sister, Manasa, celebrates the festival with him, his sons ask Ganesha to grant them also a sister.
 Although Ganesha initially refuses, upon the repeated pleas of his sons, his two wives Riddhi and Siddhi, his sister and the divine sage Narada, Ganesha creates Santoshi Mata through two flames rising from his wives' breasts.
 Narada declares that this mind-born daughter of Ganesha will always fulfil everyone’s desires and, thus, would be called Santoshi Maa, the Mother of Happiness or Satisfaction.

 The film then shifts from the heavenly abode of Ganesha to the earth, where the story of the goddess' devotee Satyavati is told.
 Satyavati prays to the goddess, to get her married to Birju.
 After her wish is granted, she undertakes a pilgrimage of the temples of Santoshi Mata with her husband.
 The mischievous Narada incites the jealousy of the goddess triad, Saraswati, Lakshmi and Parvati (Ganesha's mother, thus Santoshi Mata's grandmother), wives of the Hindu Trinity of gods, Brahma, Vishnu and Shiva respectively, towards the "new" goddess Santoshi Mata.
 The goddess triad unleash their wrath on Satyavati.
 Like the vrata katha, Birju leaves to make a fortune.
 The goddess triad spread the rumour that Birju is dead and the lone "widow", Satyavati, is tormented by her sisters-in-law.
 Birju forgets about Satyavati, but on the fulfilment of the Friday vrata by Satyavati, Santoshi Mata appears in Birju's dream and reminds him of his wife.
 Birju returns home a rich man and establishes a separate household with Satyavati.
 At the udayan ceremony, Satyavati's sisters-in-law mix sour food in the ritual meal, to be served to eight boys.
 Santoshi Mata punishes the sisters-in-law by crippling them and their sons, who have the ritual meal, fall dead.
 Satyavati is blamed for this misfortune.
-But, finally when Satyavati prays to the goddess, the goddess appears before Satyavati and restores the boys and their mothers.
+But, finally when Satyavati prays to the goddess, the goddess appears before Satyavati and restores the life of the boys and their mothers.
 Satyavati's kin then ask for the goddess' forgiveness.
 Ultimately, the goddess triad also repent and say that they were just testing Satyavati's devotion.
 Narada finally asks the goddess triad, their husbands and Ganesha to bless Santoshi Mata.